strick/cis6614-sql-injection-analyzer/README.md

 # MEN Injection Guard
 Project for CIS 6614

+## No Setup Required (Recommended)
+1) MEN Injection Guard is hosted using Azure here:  https://men-injection-guard.azurewebsites.net/

-## Quick Setup (Use Existing MongoDb Server)
+## Local Machine Quick Setup (Use Existing MongoDb Atlas Server)
 1) Install Node.js and NPM
 2) Clone this repo to your machine
 3) Create .env files in the root directory and in the /unsecure-app directory
-4) Update the .env files with the supplied connection details
+4) Update the .env files with the supplied connection details (i.e. DBHOST=)
 5) Navigate to the root directory (/) and start the application with "node app.js"
 6) Navigate to /unsecure-app and run "node app.js"
 4) Go to http://localhost:3000